 GROUP THREE PRESENTATION

-Group three was a bit specific in their discussion because they acknowledged that the policies exist, even guidelines of benefit sharing through different policies but said that this provides an opportunity for implementing these polices first.
-Because there is benefit sharing, resource sharing but they are restricted to tourism but also the resource envelope is limited, the REDD+ process translates into other things like building of social capital, making leaders accountable.
-It also gave them an opportunity to look through things like historical injustices such as the Batwa who were being expelled from these forests when they were being gazetted, therefore the process of REDD gives us an opportunity to think on how we have impacted on them and also whether there is an opportunity to work better with them.
+Group three was specific in its discussion, and acknowledged that relevant policies exist, even guidelines of benefit sharing through different policies.
+The group found that this provides an opportunity for implementing these policies first.
+The group noted the existence of benefit sharing and resource sharing arrangements but emphasized that they are restricted to tourism.
+As the resource envelope is limited, the REDD+ process translates into other things like building of social capital, making leaders accountable.
+The group saw this as an an opportunity to look through things like historical injustices, such as the Batwa who were being expelled from these forests when they were being gazetted.
+Therefore the process of REDD+ gives us an opportunity to think about how vulnerable groups have been impacted and also whether there is an opportunity to work better with them.